-- The South Creek West residential growth area is currently serviced by the Oran Park ZS by a single 11kV distribution feeder (OP1112).
-This feeder is capable of servicing the initial development area until 2026/27, - based on the demand forecast for the area.
+The South Creek West residential growth area is currently serviced by the Oran Park ZS by a single 11kV distribution feeder (OP1112).
+This feeder is capable of servicing the initial development area until 2026/27, based on the demand forecast for the area.

-The Bringelly ZS is approximately 3km to the north of the centre of the South Creek West residential growth area and although it has an 11kV feeder that extends into the area, Bringelly ZS has no available capacity at the power transformer level to supply this demand.
-Bringelly ZS is dedicated to the development area to the north which includes the Aerotropolis Core Precinct.
+The Bringelly ZS is approximately 3km to the north of the centre of the South Creek West residential growth area and although it has an 11kV feeder that extends into the area, Bringelly ZS has no available capacity at the power transformer level to supply this demand, and no longer has anymore connection points available.
+Bringelly ZS is also presently dedicated to temporarily service the development area to the north which includes the Aerotropolis Core Precinct.